Skip To Main Content

 In this course, you will write about your concept of home, where you come from, and where you find yourself at Principia College, in Southern Illinois, next to the Mississippi River.
 You will have opportunities to observe and explore Principia’s campus and the surrounding area, study poetic and narrative writing techniques through reading various writers, and apply these techniques to your own writing.
 As you engage in the writing process throughout the semester, you will be part of a supportive community of writers that aims to help each classmate revise, develop, and deepen their writing.

-This is a foundational course used to develop, practice, and apply college-level reading, critical thinking, writing, information literacy, and speaking skills while also bridging ideas that you are learning in ENGL 245 and GLBS 250 about happiness, home, and being at Principia College.
-In the course you will complete an annotated bibliography, a written research project, a reflective essay, and other writing and discussion assignments.
+As part of the Home and Here FYE program, this course is key in supporting your transition into college academic life.
+This is a foundational course used to develop, practice, and apply college-level reading, critical thinking, writing, information literacy, and speaking skills.
+In the course you will complete an annotated bibliography, a written research project, a reflective essay, and other writing and discussion assignments related to the themes of this FYE program.